AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.3/ex2.md

 >[!IMPORTANT]
 >
->The below content is intended as FYI - You do **NOT** have to configure a new destination for DV360.
-The destination has already been created and you can use it in the next exercise.
+>The below content is partially intended as FYI - If such a destination already exists in your instance, then you do **NOT** have to configure a new destination for DV360.
+The destination has already been created in that case and you can use it in the next exercise.

 Go to [Adobe Experience Platform](https://experience.adobe.com/platform).
 After logging in, you'll land on the homepage of Adobe Experience Platform.

 ![Data Ingestion](./../../../modules/datacollection/module1.2/images/home.png)

 Before you continue, you need to select a **sandbox**.
 The sandbox to select is named ``--aepSandboxName--``.
-You can do this by clicking the text **[!UICONTROL Production Prod]** in the blue line on top of your screen.
 After selecting the appropriate [!UICONTROL sandbox], you'll see the screen change and now you're in your dedicated [!UICONTROL sandbox].

 ![Data Ingestion](./../../../modules/datacollection/module1.2/images/sb1.png)